sourcefrog/conserve/README.md

 From 23.9 Conserve supports storing backups in Amazon S3.
 AWS IAM credentials are read from the standard sources: the environment, config file, or, on EC2, the instance metadata service.

-This feature is built in by default but can be turned off by passing `cargo install --no-default-features`.
+S3 support can be turned off by passing `cargo install --no-default-features`.
+(There's no runtime impact if it is not used, but it does add a lot of build-time dependencies.)

 To use this, just specify an S3 URL for the archive location.
 The bucket must already exist.